 Mr. Goldberger believes that it sounds unnecessarily burdensome to require the government to respond to every allegation in the petition/motion.
 He adds that that seems to also contradict Rule 4, which instructs the judge to require an answer or other pleading.
 A typical motion would be a motion to dismiss, and that should be permitted under the rule.
 He points out that the second sentence of the rule is "inappropriately phrased."
 The rule should not seem to require a recitation of whether any affirmative defense is applicable.
 Instead, the rule should state that the answer or other pleading specifically pleads any affirmative defenses.
-He argues that this portion of the rule should be modeled after Civil Rule 12(b) and the Note should state that the rule is not an attempt to catalog what comprises an affirmative defense - the respondent has the burden of pleading and proving an affirmative defense.
+He argues that this portion of the rule should be modeled after Civil Rule 12(b) and the Note should state that the rule is not an attempt to catalog what comprises an affirmative defense.